The loss of a loved one can be one of life’s most heartbreaking and derailing moments.

 The unexpected loss of a loved one is one of the most common traumatic experiences and is associated with the development of mental health issues and, in a workplace context, can lead to low performance or even premature resignation.

-Our recent Crises and Career Shocks Transition Guide states: “Those who face loss can experience a great sense of burden, shock, confusion and grief, and the effects of loss and grief may continue after people return to work.
+Our Crises and Career Shocks Transition Guide states: “Those who face loss can experience a great sense of burden, shock, confusion and grief, and the effects of loss and grief may continue after people return to work.
 Those who experience major loss also tend to take increased sick leave, reduce work hours, show increased redundancy rates, and have an increased likelihood of changing jobs.”

 At an organisational level, when individuals are feeling the effects of loss, it may present in the form of increased absenteeism, increased presenteeism, impacts to the wider team culture and even high turnover.